 |Environment ActiveGate||High||The idea behind an Environment ActiveGate is to install it as close to OneAgents as possible.
 Therefore, it is considered to be the "closest" ActiveGate.|

 ActiveGates of higher priority can generally send data to ActiveGates that have lower priority, but not vice versa.
 ActiveGates can't send data to other ActiveGates of the same priority.
 An Environment ActiveGate will always connect to a Cluster ActiveGate if one exists and is reachable.
+In case a Cluster Activegate doesn't exist or isn't reachable, Environment ActiveGate sends data directly to Dynatrace Server.

 If an ActiveGate isn't reachable, OneAgents will try to contact other ActiveGates.
 OneAgents will always prefer ActiveGates of the highest available priority as long as at least one of them is reachable.
 If more than one such ActiveGate is available, OneAgents will try to switch between the available ActiveGates on a regular basis to achieve proper load balancing.